pytexas/2025/docs/sponsors/sponsor-us.md

 ---
 title: Sponsor Us
-description: Looking to get your company in front of 200+ Python Developers?
+description: Looking to get your company in front of the PyTexas community?
 Sponsor us today!
 ---
 # Sponsor Us